 Jeanine Cummins was born on a US Naval Base in Rota, Spain, and spent most of her childhood in Gaithersburg, Maryland.
 When she was sixteen, Jeanine’s family experienced a horrific violent crime: the double-homicide of her two cousins by four strangers.
 Her brother was the only surviving victim of the attack.
-The crime and the impact it had on her family became the subject of her bestselling 2004 memoir A Rip in Heaven.
+The crime and the impact it had on her family became the subject of her best-selling 2004 memoir A Rip in Heaven.

 After that publication, Jeanine began speaking publicly about victims’ rights, and specifically about her family’s experiences with the criminal justice system.
-Jeanine is a death penalty opponent, and can speak to the ways death row further persecutes victims of violent crime.
+Jeanine is a death penalty opponent and can speak to the ways death row further persecutes victims of violent crime.
 She has addressed college, high school, and middle school students about topics from writing to victimology, to turning trauma into art.
 She’s spoken to first responders about best practices when dealing with victims of violent crime and trauma.
-She has also visited prisons, where she speaks with inmates about using art or stories as a way to take ownership over trauma.
+She has also visited prisons where she spoke with inmates about using art or stories as a way to take ownership over trauma.

 American DirtA Novel

-Already being hailed as "a Grapes of Wrath for our times" and "a new American classic," American Dirt is a rare exploration into the inner hearts of people willing to sacrifice everything for a glimmer of hope.
+Hailed as "a Grapes of Wrath for our times" and "a new American classic," American Dirt is a rare exploration into the inner hearts of people willing to sacrifice everything for a glimmer of hope.

 The Crooked BranchA Novel

 A deeply moving story of two mothers from two very different times.

 Penguin Random House